top of page

 Training Schedule:

-• Friday, 9 May – In-person session at BAK, Utrecht | 10:00 – 17:00
+• Friday, 9 May – Two in-person sessions at BAK, Utrecht

-• Friday, 31 May – Online session | Time to be confirmed
+• Friday, 31 May – Online session

-• Friday, 14 June – Online session | Time to be confirmed
+• Friday, 14 June – Online session

-• Friday, 28 June – In-person session at BAK, Utrecht | 15:00 – 18:00 (To be confirmed)
+• Friday, 28 June – Online session

-• Friday, 5 July – Online session | Time to be confirmed
+• Friday, 5 July – Online session

-Mentoring Period:
+Mentoring Period

-Final Event:
+Final Event

-Evaluation & Reflection:
+Evaluation & Reflection

-• November 2025 – Post-project evaluation with hub partners, trainers, and participants.
+November 2025 – Post-project evaluation with hub partners, trainers, and participants.

 Copy of Storytelling Basecamp Info Session (1).png